 A logo will mostly also incorporate words, and you therefore need to choose the most suitable font.
 The office fonts used for formal documents may not be very appropriate for a logo.
 A very formal font may actually be unwelcoming to a potential client.
 Customers should feel a sense of comfort and warmth when they look at your logo.
-You should also avoid using the very artistic and informal fonts.
-When informal fonts are used, potential customers may feel like their issues will not be taken seriously.
+In the same line, do not use the extremely informal fonts.
+This is because people will get a sense of unprofessionalism and not take your practice seriously.
 With some research and consultation, you will be able to settle on a font that is suitable for all parties.

-After choosing the right font, ensure you choose the right color.
+To go hand in hand with the font, you should choose an appropriate color.
 If the logo is for an established company, use the company colors on the logo too.
 If it is a new company, you should choose a color that will work well across the board.
-Again, you will find many published studies that show which colors are preferred in medical institutions.
+If you are having a hard time choosing a color, read some papers that show which colors customers respond to.

 A big part of any logo is the image that goes on it.
 You need to choose a unique but catchy image, avoiding any version of teeth on the logo.
 There many other images that can communicate the right message without incorporating any version of a tooth.
 The internet is a great resource for getting new ideas, as you can find, many unique and catchy logos.